dannguyen/sf-ethics-lobbyist-sql/README.md

 <a name="sql-fun" id="sql-fun"></a>

-# Fun with SQL stories
+# Fun SQL stories

-Even without knowing much about San Francisco's lobbying universe, we can still find interesting insights by following principles for good SQL queries and data thinking.
+Even without firsthand knowledge of San Francisco's lobbying universe, we can still apply the same general good principles for asking questions of data with SQL.
+Below are assorted examples of SQL queries for understanding what the datasets contain, as well as some long-ass queries that I thought would turn out to be more interesting  `¯\_(ツ)_/¯`